MacGuffin, 2020 ff.

 2011

-„GEMALTER RAUM - FOTOGRAFIERTE MALEREI (mit Maxim Liulca)“, Periscope, Salzburg (Solo)
+„GEMALTER RAUM - FOTOGRAFIERTE MALEREI (with Maxim Liulca)“, Periscope, Salzburg (Solo)

-„Auslöser – Fotografie-Konzepte in Leipzig – eine Auswahl“, Kunsthalle der Sparkasse Leipzig (Catalog)
+„Auslöser – Photography concepts in Leipzig“, Kunsthalle der Sparkasse Leipzig (Catalog)

 2010